Trump administration puts on hold $18 billion in funding for New York City infrastructure projects

 In a 2023 interview with The Associated Press, Schumer said he and then-President Joe Biden were both “giddy” over the rail tunnel project, adding that it was all they talked about in the presidential limousine as they rode to the site.

+“Obstructing these projects is stupid and counterproductive because they create tens of thousands of great jobs and are essential for a strong regional and national economy,” he declared on X.

-New York Gov. Kathy Hochul, a Democrat, reacted to the news at a news conference about the federal government shutdown, told reporters, “The bad news just keeps coming” and that "they’re trying to make culture wars be the reason why.”
+At a news conference in New York City about the federal government shutdown, Gov. Kathy Hochul, a Democrat, told reporters, “The bad news just keeps coming,” adding that "they’re trying to make culture wars be the reason why.”

 Associated Press writers Anthony Izaguirre in Albany, New York, and Jennifer Peltz in New York contributed to this report.